Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - No battery management required

-- Simple setup through OBD port
+- Simple setup through the OBD port

 Cons